MARN-5895/Website/lectures/03_gitandgithub/README.md

 ### Initializing git repository

-Now ...
-We will create a directory called planets, where we will add some text files:
+We will create a directory called `recipes`, where we will add some text files:

     mkdir recipes
     cd recipes